- AdventHealth University

 Another practical benefit for an individual who has served in the military as a combatant is that they understand the challenges of the field firsthand and can help address the spiritual needs of other military personnel as a chaplain.
 Someone who understands the devastation of losing a fellow soldier or struggling with mental health issues due to being in combat can help other military personnel walk through military-specific challenges.

-One of the benefits of becoming a military chaplain is that individuals gain a deep connection with their source of faith while also gaining the skill set of a noncombatant military officer.
+One of the benefits of becoming a military chaplain is that individuals develop a deep connection to their faith while also acquiring the skill set of a noncombatant military officer.
 Through theology classes, military boot camp, and on-the-job experience, chaplains learn how to exhibit these skills:

 Pursue a Meaningful Career